TGSAN/InternetExplorerLauncher/README.md

-# InternetExplorerLauncher
+# Internet Explorer Launcher
-Internet Explorer Launcher (Launch the Internet Explorer on Windows 10/11)
+Launch the Internet Explorer on Windows 10/11